The Truth Behind the Numbers: M&A Success in the AE Industry

 The Good News

 Not every study paints a grim picture of mergers failing.
-Research conducted by McKinsey & Company consultants, Coley and Reinton, found that the type of merger and relative size of the acquirer to the seller had a very strong correlation to success.
+Research conducted by McKinsey & Company consultants Coley and Reinton found that the type of merger and relative size of the acquirer to the seller had a very strong correlation to success.
 For example, acquisitions known as “bolt-ons,” where companies acquire targets within their industry and service lines, boasted success rates of 80%-85%.
 Meanwhile, ventures into new services within the same industry boasted success rates of 65%-70%.[4]

 Interestingly, mergers between companies operating on the same level of the industry value chain (horizontal mergers) had much higher probabilities of success than those that acquire firms upstream or downstream of where they operate.
-The study’s findings align with common sense and still rings true today: acquiring what you already understand leads to better outcomes.
+The study’s findings align with common sense and still ring true today: acquiring what you already understand leads to better outcomes.
 It suggests that companies fare better when they purchase entities they are familiar with, enabling them to assess the deal accurately and make informed decisions.

 It All Comes Down to Execution.